exercism/typescript/CONTRIBUTING.md

 /**
  * Run this script (from root directory):
  *
- * $ yarn dlx -p @babel/core -p @babel/node babel-node scripts/name-check
+ * $ yarn node scripts/name-check.mjs
  *
  * This will run following checks:
  *